 ANALYZE THE BENEFITS BEFORE SELLING

-The benefits of IRC Section 1031 exchanges can be tremendous!
-Investors are often able to defer thousands of dollars in capital gain taxes, both at federal and state levels.
+The benefits of 1031 exchanges can be significant for taxpayers who own investment property.
+Taxpayers have the potential to defer all capital gain taxes, depreciation recapture, the net investment income tax( NIIT), and state taxes.
 If the requirements of a valid 1031 exchange are met, capital gain recognition will be deferred until the taxpayer chooses to recognize it.
-This essentially results in a long-term, interest-free loan from the IRS.

 SALE VS. A 1031 EXCHANGE

 |Today’s Net Sales Price (after closing costs)||$1,000,000|

 $600,000 federal capital gain @ 20%

 $900,000 net investment income tax @ 3.8%

 |After-Tax Net Equity

 $1,000,000 – $348,900

 The California taxpayers in this example could potentially purchase a replacement property that is worth approximately $1.4 million more by performing a 1031 exchange instead of a taxable sale.
 Exchanges provide the opportunity to preserve equity, increase cash flow from larger replacement properties, and enable taxpayers to maximize return on investment.